oliverjam/learn-rest-apis/README.md

 ### Token-based authentication

-We can create a user, but we have no way for subsequent requests to prove they havee been made by that user.
+We can create a user, but we have no way for subsequent requests to prove they have been made by that user.
 If we provide a token containing their ID they can send this on all subsequent requests to authenticate themselves.
 This is similar to the browser sending a cookie with every request.

 We'll use JWTs as our tokens.
 We need a secret to sign our JWTs with so we can verify they haven't been tampered with.
 We should keep this secret, well, secret, otherwise anyone can sign our tokens and we can't trust any of them.